Greylock is going to sheriff’s sale – October 18, 2017

 The Chestnut Hill Conservancy and the Friends of the Wissahickon jointly sponsor the Easement Program for Chestnut Hill, surrounding communities, and the Philadelphia section of the Wissahickon watershed.
 Learn more about the Easement Program.

-The Philadelphia Sheriff’s Office has listed the property with an opening bid of $237,200 and an assessed value of $2,340,800.
-If you are interested in purchasing the property at sheriff’s sale, we advise you contact the attorneys representing the bank that brought the sale in order to gain more information about the financial requirements.
+The Philadelphia Sheriff’s Office has listed the property as tax delinquent, with $179,399.97 in taxes owed, and an assessed value of $2,340,800.
+If you are interested in purchasing the property at sheriff’s sale, please visit the Philadelphia Sheriff’s Office website for more information.

 → Download and print this Greylock FAQ sheet.